EUDR reporting guide for operators

 • Production date or period: Record when the commodity was produced or harvested.
 This proves the product was not linked to post-2020 deforestation.

-• Proof of legality: Gather evidence the product complies with local laws, such as land tenure, harvest permits, or environmental approvals.
+• Proof of legality: Gather evidence the product complies with local laws, such as land tenure, harvest permits or environmental approvals.

 Step 4: Conduct a risk assessment

-Key risk dimensions to evaluate:
+Key risk dimensions:

 Step 5: Mitigate non-negligible risk